SPhillips1337/AI_interview_assistant/README.md

 *   **Conversational Memory:** Remembers the context of your recent conversation, allowing you to ask follow-up questions naturally.
 *   **Topic Recognition:** Automatically identifies the main topic of your conversation, which you can view on the history page.
 *   **Chat Interface:** Displays a scrollable history of your conversation on the main page.
+*   **Conversation Report:** Generate a downloadable HTML report of your conversation, including a summary, keywords, and the full transcript.
+*   **Topic Analysis:** The history page now features a dynamic word cloud that visualizes the most frequent and recent topics in your conversation.
+*   **Streaming LLM Responses:** LLM responses are streamed to the user in real-time, improving perceived performance.
+*   **Responsive Navbar:** A responsive navigation bar has been added for easy navigation between the main pages.

 ## Requirements